-So much unfinished business.
-I see that I have 83 drafts of unfinished blog posts.
-Some of that writing looks like the ideas are still worth developing.
-Other drafts I have no recall of having written!
-Clearly it is time either to delete them or to bring the ideas to fruition as I wind up and wind down my teaching career.
+So much unfinished business forfore putting the semester to bed.
+I see that I have 100 drafts of unfinished blog posts.
+Some of the drafts ooks like their ideas are still worth developing.
+Other drafts I have no recall of having even of having written!
+Clearly it is time either to delete them or to bring the ideas to fruition.
+My modus operandi has always been to have a plethora of unfinished tasks.

-I was able to use that anecdote in a review I completed yesterday of Bob Cialdini’s newest book Pre-suasion.
+I was able to use that anecdote in a review I completed of Bob Cialdini’s newest book Pre-suasion.
 Equally important, I was able to use that Zeigarnik tension to motivate me to complete the revisions suggested by my editor and to successfully have the review accepted for publication.
-Thanks to my research assistant Lizzie H. for her able last minute editorial assistance.

 One common theme among my unfinished work is the tensions I feel between rigorous, experimental psychological science and well-intentioned attempts to popularize psychological findings.
 How can one avoid avoiding overstatement and misrepresentation?
 Why is there such a disconnect between what is popularized (or advertised) and what empirical evidence actually shows?
 Across the past fifty years I’ve seen oversimplification and misrepresentation of research investigating learning styles, mindfulness, subliminal perception, and most recently brain fitness training.

-I’ve taken an increased interest lately in memory research—in part because a number of Carroll alumni have been actively involved in that area (e.g. Michelle Braun, John DenBoer and Mark Klinger).
-I’ve always been fascinated by the too much neglected research of Ellen Langer’s exploring concepts of mindfulness and mindlessness—as she uses the terms.
+I’ve taken an increased interest lately in memory research–in part because a number of Carroll alumni have been actively involved in that area (e.g. Michelle Braun, John DenBoer and Mark Klinger).
+I’ve always been fascinated by the too much neglected research of Ellen Langer’s exploring concepts of mindfulness and mindlessness–as she uses the terms.
 I found fascinating her book Counterclockwise, though I am still struggling with believing its implications of age-reversal.
 Still, there IS empirical evidence (needful of replication and extension) that subjective perceptions of age can be affected by the mere process of measuring variables related to aging.
 This merits further study.
-Perhaps because I just recently read that the CEO of Evernote wants me to be able to remember everything, I’ve been thinking a lot about elephants lately (maybe that is because of the recent election) and about Jorge Luis Borges‘ Funes Memorius and about those Seven Sins of Memory outlined by Psychologist Daniel Schacter.
+Perhaps because I just recently read that the CEO of Evernote wants me to be able to remember everything, I’ve been thinking a lot about Jorge Luis Borges‘ Funes Memorius and about those Seven Sins of Memory outlined by Psychologist Daniel Schacter.
 One of the

 down-sides joys of being liberally educated is that one sees interconnections among seemingly disparate things.